 Climate zone multipliers that adjust rated EER to operational values are given in Table 4.1.5.
-The multipliers provide estimates of cooling system demand by equation 4.5.
-In equation 4.5 the climate zone EER multipliers (CZ EER{Mult}) are given in Table 4.1.5.
-A comparison of the values in Table 4.1.1 and Table 4.1.5 shows consistent trends in the SEER and EER multipliers.
+The multipliers provide estimates of cooling system demand via equation 4.4.
+The climate zone and SEER level EER multipliers (CZ EER{Mult}) used in Equation 4.4 are given in Table 4.1.5.
+A comparison of the values in Table 4.1.1 and Table 4.1.5 shows consistent trends between SEER and EER multipliers.
 The multiplier is lower in hotter climates than cooler and lower for higher SEER systems that lower SEER systems.
 This general trend, when applied to demand, illustrates a case of diminishing return for demand reduction when moving to higher efficiency systems.

-Cool kW = Rated Cooling Capacity / (Rated EER CZ EER{Mult}) $$(4.5)$$
+Cool kW = Rated Cooling Capacity / (Rated EER CZ EER{Mult}) $$(4.4)$$